MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-policies.md

 Some organizations might need to comply with rules defined by regulatory bodies such as the Securities and Exchange Commission (SEC) Rule 17a-4, which requires that after a retention policy is turned on, it cannot be turned off or made less restrictive.

-Preservation Lock ensures your organization can meet such regulatory requirements because it locks a retention policy so that no one — including the administrator — can turn off the policy or make it less restrictive.
+Preservation Lock ensures your organization can meet such regulatory requirements because it locks a retention policy so that no one—including the administrator—can turn off the policy or make it less restrictive.

 When a retention policy is locked: